(B) Breakfast, (L) Lunch, (D) Dinner

 You’ll recognize your guide by their bright orange or yellow shirt.
 Also, he’ll be holding a sign with your name on it.
 You can count on their being there — even if your flight arrives early, or arrives quite late — no matter how late.
 After all, it’s our first chance to have you experience that every part of your vacation will go smoothly.
 He or she will take you to your hotel.

-Overnight at: Studio Hotel.
-Studio Standard (or similar)
+Overnight at: Hotel El Presidente.
+Standard (or similar)

 DAY 2: San José / Nectandra Gardens / Monteverde (BLD) (NG)